geomagpy/magpy/README.md

 Version Info: (please note: this package is still in a development state with frequent modifcations) please check the release notes.

 MagPy provides tools for geomagnetic data analysis with special focus on typical data processing routines in observatories.
 MagPy provides methods for data format conversion, plotting and mathematical procedures with specifically geomagnetic analysis routines such as basevalue and baseline calculation and database handling.
 Among the supported data formats are *ImagCDF, IAGA-02, WDC, IMF, IAF, BLV*, and many more.
 Full installation also provides a graphical user interface, *xmagpy*.
+You will find a complete manual for *xmagpy* in the docs.

-Typical usage for reading and visualising data looks like this:
+Typical usage of the basic MagPy package for reading and visualising data looks like this:

         #!/usr/bin/env python